library("broadcast")

 Value

-A array of type raw
+always returns an array of type raw

-For relational operators:
+For the relational operators, 01